Posts

 Image

-Stratford upon Avon... sounds rather posh, doesn't it?
+Stratford-upon-Avon.
+Shakespeare country.
+Sounds rather posh, doesn't it?
 The countryside around the town was stunning as Autumn is well and truly here.
-Stratford upon Avon is the home of William Shakespeare and to many a Tudor-style building.
+Stratford-upon-Avon, home to Shakespeare and his wife, Anne Hathaway, is also home to many Tudor-style buildings.
 I'm sure this town has to have the largest collection of this style of architecture.
-The house Shakespeare was born in The man himself Again, we see so many wonderful stores with the best of gifts...and here comes Christmas!
-Christmas would be wonderful here...
+The house Shakespeare was reportedly born in.
+The man himself.
+Again, we see so many wonderful stores with the best of gifts and here comes Christmas!
+Christmas would be wonderful here.
+This the Peter Rabbit shop and is a delight for young and old.
 My playboy bunny!
-One of the tens of pubs in the town Halloween is not far away...
-Max's new friend Another classic pub "Parting is such sweet sorrow."
-Romeo and Juliet, Act II, Scene II We will be back...
-Off to see Daniel and Ellen in their new place in Sevenoaks for a few nights and then off to Wadhurst for a two-and-a-half week sit with a pet we have sat before when the family lived in Tonbridge.
+One of the many of pubs in the town.
+Halloween is imminent.
+Max's new friend.
+(Max: I loved the gnomes and elves.)
+Another classic pub.
+"Parting is such sweet sorrow."
+Romeo and Juliet, Act II, Scene II We will be back.
+Too lovely to stay away.
+Found a fab Turkish restaurant, as you do in the middle of England.
+Off to see Daniel and Ellen in th...